-Shenandoah County Now Accepting Applications for the Third Round of Small Business COVID-19 Recovery Assistance Grants (as of 6/1/21)
+Shenandoah County Now Accepting Applications for the Fourth Round of Small Business COVID-19 Recovery Assistance Grants (as of 6/1/21)

 The Shenandoah County Industrial Development Authority (IDA) along with Shenandoah County Economic Development, Shenandoah County Chamber of Commerce, LFCC Small Business Development Center and the towns of Edinburg, Mount Jackson, New Market, Strasburg and Woodstock have relaunched the Shenandoah County Small Business COVID-19 Recovery Assistance Grant.

 Businesses who have already received a Small Business COVID-19 Recovery Assistance Grant through Shenandoah County are not eligible to apply at this time.
 Applications must be received by 5:00 pm on June 30, 2021.

 Click here for an application or for more information visit https://shenandoahcountyva.us/economic-development/

 This guide is designed to provide specific measures for businesses across multiple categories to safely remain open, or reopen during these dynamic times.
 We're here to help our business community succeed which in turn helps our community to prosper.
 Click here to download.

 "We're All in This Together" and will remain #ShenCoStrong and #StrongerTogether

 Recovery Resources for Small Businesses The Virginia SBDC recommends using the process here no matter what stage you are in to determine your next steps.
 This checklist is meant to help guide you through those important questions as you look to reimagine your business and find success in the post-crisis world.
 Wherever your business may be currently, we suggest starting at the very beginning of the checklist and working your way through.

 Here you can find a map of all public wifi hotspots in Virginia.
 This resource may be helpful to you if you are working remotely or homeschooling as a result of COVID-19..